sbdrchauhan/python-DS-ML/03_pandas/README.md

 df.loc[['row1','row4'],['col1','col6']]   # return specified rows & cols
 ```

+>Data preparation accounts for [about 80\% of the work](https://www.forbes.com/sites/gilpress/2016/03/23/data-preparation-most-time-consuming-least-enjoyable-data-science-task-survey-says/?sh=532dd6346f63) of a Data Scientist.

 ## methods for a single column
 ```python
 df['col1'].value_counts(normalize=True)   # counts the number of unique values